zmalone/chef-web-docs/source/skills/fundamentals-series-week-2/index.md

 * explain what a run-list is, and how to set it for a node via `knife`.
 * explain the output of a `chef-client` run.

-During this video we will use the [Chef Training Lab][chef-lab] to launch a virtual machine that will be managed by Chef.
+During this video we will use the [Chef training lab][chef-lab] to launch a virtual machine that will be managed by Chef.
 You may [launch your lab environment][chef-lab] as part of the video.

 [chef-lab]: /skills/fundamentals-series-chef-lab